 Palaia is one of the most historically rich places in all the Valdera and its origins date back to the 4th century BC, as the Etruscan relics found in this area suggest.

 The Castle, on the other hand – refered to as Mons Magnifridum and mentioned as early as 986 - dates back to the early Middle Ages.
 The fortification, given its strategic position, was repeatedly a source of contention between Pisa, Florence and Lucca.

-But the golden age of Palaia would have to be between the 13th and 14th centuries, when the Parish Church of San Martino (1279-1280) was built.
-This unique building is made entirely of terracotta tile.
-There’s also the Church of Sant’Andrea, a Romanesque basilica that houses precious art works, like the Wooden Crucifix by Andrea Pisano (1330) and the Madonna and Child by Francesco di Valdambrino (1403).
+Palaia’s golden age ran through the 13th and 14th centuries, when the Parish Church of San Martino, a unique and vast building located just outside the village walls, was built in 1279; the Church of Sant’Andrea, a Romanesque church which is home to precious works such as the wooden Crucifix credited to Andrea Pisano and the Madonna and Child by Francesco di Valdambrino.